Ontology Object Properties are Data Model Associative Entities – not Relationships

 The correct model transformation merges the two object properties into one associative entity.

 But which name should we retain?
 Data Modeling Naming Standards stipulate active names for relationships.
-In our example, that is “identifies,” and not the passive “is identified by.”
+In our example, “identifies,” not the passive “is identified by.”

-Inverse object properties are one reason why the Ontology to Data Model Transformation must be Configurable.
-With CODT options, you specify defaults for source ontologies in the English Language: Object Property names starting with “is” or “has” indicate a passive form.
-However for some inverse property pairs like “sells to”, “buys from”, you, the architect must tag which name to use.
+Inverse object properties are one reason the Ontology to Data Model Transformation must be Configurable.
+With CODT options, you specify defaults for source ontologies in English: Object Property names starting with “is” or “has” indicate a passive form.
+However, for inverse property pairs like “sells to”and “buys from, “you, the architect, must tag which name to use.

 PowerDesigner change to a uniform associative entity